Contact Info:

 When assessing whether equitable circumstances exist, a court must consider several factors, including, but not limited to:

 Grandparents requesting visitation have the “burden of proof” (the duty to provide sufficient evidence) to show a legal right to court-ordered time and that the proposed visits are in the child’s best interests.
-A local grandparents’ rights attorney could help gather the necessary evidence to meet the burden of proof and strengthen the grandparents’ chance to maintain a relationship with their grandchildren.
+A Saratoga Springs grandparents’ rights attorney could help gather the necessary evidence to meet the burden of proof and strengthen the grandparents’ chance to maintain a relationship with their grandchildren.

+In certain extreme circumstances, a grandparent may seek custody of a grandchild.
 These circumstances include the parents being deceased, mentally or physically unfit to raise the child, or if the parents have relinquished custody to the grandparents for a continuous period of twenty-four months or more.

 In some situations, a state agency may become involved if the parents have been accused of abuse or neglect.
 It is essential to understand what actions the agency may take regarding the child and how grandparents can offer themselves as resources.
-A nearby attorney experienced in grandparents’ rights could help navigate the court system and communicate with any state agencies who may have interceded in the child’s case, including New York’s Office of Child and Family Services.
+A Saratoga Springs attorney experienced in grandparents’ rights could help navigate the court system and communicate with any state agencies who may have interceded in the child’s case, including New York’s Office of Child and Family Services.

 Grandparents seeking time with, or custody of, their grandchild must file a written request, known as a petition, in the county where the child lives.
 In the petition, they must state the reasons they are seeking custody, or propose the visitation schedule they would like to have.